NeuroTechX/ntx_slack_archive/introductions.md

  >hey there, welcome ! always game to apply this AI to music :slightly_smiling_face: let me know if you want to play !

+7/5/2017 2:54 AM

+ **zigzagzen7** :

+ >Hi, I'm Alex from Montreal, I am interested in using EEG and neurofeedback to study the effects of meditation on the brain.
+I am a newbie in this field but a quick learner.
+I am working with a ganglion board from OpenBCI and also used a muse headset as well.